 It happened to me quite often in the past and I’ve decided to write an article about it.
 On how to go about getting a proper acid reflux pillow, which is actually a wedge pillow that keeps you inclined during the night so the acid that is used for digestion stays where it’s supposed to.

-I’ll be reviewing 12 of the best bed wedge pillows that are conveniently available on Amazon.
-This review will cover all the price ranges available, and all different options available.
+I’ll be reviewing some of the best bed wedge pillows that are conveniently available on Amazon.
+This review will cover all of the different price ranges and options available.
 Some of them are specifically designed for side sleeping, others are for general sleep and some are more oriented towards sleeping on your back.
 Some of the most convenient ones also uplift the whole bed so you can save on actually purchasing multiple pillows if more than one person is sleeping on the bed.